Japan at a Glance

 Adult expats, on the other hand, might rather read up on the traditions, arts, and festivals associated with Japan.
 Their view of the country is characterized by their interest in ritual and culture, in things like no, kabuki and bunraku theater, or the matsuri, local shrine and temple holidays.

 Living in Japan: Safety Information

 First of all, it may be reassuring to know that Japan is a very safe place.
-According to the Global Peace Index 2012, living there means living in one of the five safest countries in the world.
+According to the Global Peace Index 2014, living there means living in one of the ten safest countries in the world.
 Actually, it is has one of the lowest murder rates among all nations, and violent crime is indeed rare.

 However, you should not assume that Japan does not involve any risks at all.
 Although violent crimes and hate crimes happen very rarely, they do happen nonetheless.
 Crime victims, especially survivors of rape, sexual assault, and domestic violence, tend to complain about less than sensitive treatment by police officers.